 When at least one resource type and metric pair is selected, the chart shows all the available time series, and additional items appear below the specifed metric on the Metric tab.
 The following screenshot shows the Metric tab after a metric has been specified:

-You can reduce the amount of data included by specifying filter criteria, applying aggregation, or by using outlier mode.
+You can reduce the amount of data returned for a metric by specifying filter criteria, applying aggregation, or by using outlier mode.
 Filters ensure that only time series that meet some set of criteria are used.
 Filtering lets you restrict the number of time series from your chosen metrics that contribute data.
 This results in fewer lines on the chart that displays this metric, which can improve the performance of the chart.

 You can supply multiple filtering criteria.
 The corresponding chart shows only

 only the time series that meet all of the criteria, a logical

 In the Google Cloud Console, to add a filter, click the Filter field, a panel containing lists of criteria by which you can filter appears.
 In broad strokes, you can filter by resource group, by name, by resource label, and by metric label.

 The following screenshot shows the known filter-by labels for a project:

 You can select from the lists or type to find matches.
 Additionally, you can create filters for data that has not yet appeared; such filter criteria won't appear on the selection list, but you can manually specify filters that you know will be valid in the future.

 After you choose a label on which to filter, you have to specify the rest of the filter: a value or range of values and a comparison.

-For example, the following screenshot sets up a filter on the
+For example, the following screenshot shows a filter on the